yar3333/haxe-injector/README.md

 		service.serviceFunc();
 	}

+	// below method is only need if you use separate compilation (nmp modules, for example)
-	// this method need because MyClass can be in other module public function getClass() return Type.getClass(this);
+	// because Type.getClass() can't get data across js module boundary public function getClass() return Type.getClass(this);
 }